Charles R. Enicks

 Business Leader, Pediatric Patient Care Services

-Munford joined MCG Health, Inc. in 2008 as Administrative Director of Pediatrics in Ambulatory and Network Services.
-He is currently Business Leader, Pediatric Patient Care Services for MCGHealth.
+Munford joined the health system in 2008 as Administrative Director of Pediatrics in Ambulatory and Network Services.
+He is currently Business Leader, Pediatric Patient Care Services for GRHealth.

 He earned a master’s degree in health services administration from Xavier University in Cincinnati and graduated cum laude from St. Meinrad College in St. Meinrad, Ind., with a Bachelor of Arts degree in Arts & Sciences.
 Mumford also earned an AA in business management from National College in Colorado Springs, Colo., and a Certificate in Medical Technology from Community College of the Air Force at Sheppard Air Force Base in Texas.